What to Do After a Bike Accident in Phoenix

 - Retain a reputable bicycle accident lawyer, like those at Breyer Law Offices, P.C., before giving a statement to the motor vehicle operator's insurance company.

-- Allow your bicycle accident lawyers to ascertain the full extent of damage to your bike and your injuries before making a settlement.
+- Allow your lawyers to ascertain the full extent of damage to your bike and your injuries before agreeing to a settlement.

 There are numerous bicycle accident attorneys, but Breyer Law Offices, P.C., specializes in personal injury claims.
-Our legal team focuses entirely on personal injury claims.
-We are highly regarded in the legal community, are prepared to take cases (when necessary) to trial, and have on our team one of only 2 percent of Arizona's certified specialists in injury and wrongful death.
+We are highly regarded in the legal community, are prepared to take cases (when necessary) to trial, and have on our team one of Arizona's certified specialists in injury and wrongful death (less than 2% of attorneys in the state have this certification).

-Call our experienced Phoenix bicycle accident attorneys at (602) 267-1280 and have your inquiries answered and any questions you may have explained to you in an honest and straightforward manner.
+Call our experienced Phoenix bicycle accident attorneys at (602) 267-1280 and have any questions you may have explained to you in an honest and straightforward manner.
 Call us for a free consultation today.